Backends and connectors

 }

-• filename: the filename .
-By default: data.EXT.gz, EXT depending on the chosen formatter.
+• filename: The file name, by default: data.EXT.gz, EXT depending on the chosen formatter.
 Can contain context variables.

-• subdirectory: the directory in which we want to store the file.
+• subdirectory: The directory in which we want to store the file.
 By default empty.
 Can contain context variables.

-• push_helpers: also create helper files on the backend when the formatter enables them.
+• push_helpers: Also create helper files on the backend when the formatter enables them.
 See Formatters.

 All formatters can be used with this backend.